kartik-v/dependent-dropdown/README.md

 You can use the `bower` package manager to install.
 Run:

     bower install dependent-dropdown

+### Using NPM
+To install using the `npm` package manager run:

+    npm install dependent-dropdown

 ### Using Composer
 You can use the `composer` package manager to install.
 Either run: